Amunwe-ENE/node-docker-microservice/api/v1/docs/get_token/get.md

 # Get a Token

-Get a token that you can use to interact with this microservices Copy the token and send it as part of the request header when making requests to endpoints that reqiure authentication
+Get a token that you can use to interact with this microservices.
+Copy the token and send it as part of the request header when making requests to endpoints that reqiure authentication